elewis787/rkl/README.md

 **"We Can Remember It for You Wholesale"**

-Rkl helps you remember the little things so you can spend your time thinking.
+Rkl helps you remember the little things so you can spend more of your time thinking about new things.

 Features include
 - Command History Search